 Upper-Division Application Procedures.
 Students should write to a college academic advisor for the application form well in advance of the application deadline.
-For more information on portfolios, students should ask for a copy of the application and portfolio guidelines for the program to which they intend to apply from a college academic advisor.
-The following dates and procedures are for students applying to 2004-2005 upper-division programs.
+For more information on portfolios, students should ask a college academic advisor for a copy of the application and portfolio guidelines.
+The following dates and procedures are for students applying to 2005-2006 upper-division programs.